APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - Muslim/Arab task force

-- encampment accountability

 - congressional hearing

 - DEI training data

 ---------------------------------------------------------------------------------------------------------------------------

-I need to develop and build to some kind of crescendo when it comes to

-- safety and policy need to be compared as a function of time
+I need to develop and build to some kind of crescendo when it comes to the comparison of safety and policy as a function of time

-safety or lack thereof presents itself as
+"safety," or lack thereof presents itself as

 - USAC policy